corsairmarks/leader_traits_more_clone_soldiers/mod/README.md

 * 2.1.0 Mark as compatible for Stellaris 3.6 "Orion" - no script changes
 * 3.0.0 Add a compatibility trigger for other mods to check whether this one is active, remove old compatibility global flag
 * 3.0.1 Fix several events referring to the incorrect namespace
+* 3.1.0 Mark as compatible for Stellaris 3.7 "Canis Minor" - no script changes

 ## Source Code